 It’s essential to set aside time to deal with disputes and time to have fun; they don’t mix—this can be hard for guys like me who are fixers.

-In every case, the procedure needs love, patience, gentleness, grace, mercy, humility, respect, and each party’s willingness to let go of his or her rights while clinging to Jesus.
+In every case, the procedure needs love, patience, gentleness, grace, mercy, humility, respect, and each party’s willingness to let go of his or her rights.